atomicjolt/aj-ims-lti/README.md

-# IMS LTI
+# AJ IMS LTI

 This ruby library is to help create Tool Providers and Tool Consumers for the [IMS LTI standard](http://www.imsglobal.org/lti/index.html).

+Nearly a fork of the Instructure IMS LTI gem.
+Top level namespace has been changed in order to allow concurrent use of Instructure IMS LTI gem, and this gem.
+Instructure has expressed disinterest in supporting grade writeback, which this version of the gem does support.

 ## Installation
-This is packaged as the `ims-lti` rubygem, so you can just add the dependency to your Gemfile or install the gem on your system:
+This is packaged as the `aj-ims-lti` rubygem, so you can just add the dependency to your Gemfile or install the gem on your system:

-    gem install ims-lti
+    gem install aj-ims-lti

 To require the library in your project:

-    require 'ims/lti'
+    require 'ajims/lti'

 To validate the OAuth signatures you need to require the appropriate request proxy for your application.
 For example: